Nuitka/Nuitka-website/pages/roadmap.rst

 -  Better Python3 threading on 3.8 or higher.

-   There is now a better way to yield the GIL than whatN Nuitka does.
+   There is now a better way to yield the GIL than what Nuitka does.
    Older Python3 versions allowed no interactions, but newer ones do.

 -  Better code for ``+= 1`` constructs with lack of type knowledge.